georgewallace/elasticsearch/docs/reference/ingestion-tools/enrich-processor/dissect-processor.md

 }
 ```

+%  NOTCONSOLE

+%  tag::intro-example-explanation[]

 A dissect pattern is defined by the parts of the string that will be discarded.
 In the previous example, the first part to be discarded is a single space.
 Dissect finds this space, then assigns the value of `clientip` everything up until that space.
 Next, dissect matches the `[` and then `]` and then assigns `@timestamp` to everything in-between `[` and `]`.
 Paying special attention to the parts of the string to discard will help build successful dissect patterns.

+%  end::intro-example-explanation[]

 Successful matches require all keys in a pattern to have a value.
-If any of the `%{{keyname}}` defined in the pattern do not have a value, then an exception is thrown and may be handled by the [`on_failure`](docs-content://manage-data/ingest/transform-enrich/ingest-pipelines.md#handling-pipeline-failures) directive.
-An empty key `%{}` or a [named skip key](#dissect-modifier-named-skip-key) can be used to match values, but exclude the value from the final document.
+If any of the `%{{keyname}}` defined in the pattern do not have a value, then an exception is thrown and may be handled by the [`on_failure`](ingest.md#handling-pipeline-failures) directive.
+An empty key `%{}` or a [named skip key](dissect-processor.md#dissect-modifier-named-skip-key) can be used to match values, but exclude the value from the final document.
 All matched values are represented as string data types.
-The [convert processor](/reference/ingestion-tools/enrich-processor/convert-processor.md) may be used to convert to expected data type.
+The [convert processor](convert-processor.md) may be used to convert to expected data type.

-Dissect also supports [key modifiers](#dissect-key-modifiers) that can change dissect’s default behavior.
-For example you can instruct dissect to ignore certain fields, append fields, skip over padding, etc. See [below](#dissect-key-modifiers) for more information.
+Dissect also supports [key modifiers](dissect-processor.md#dissect-key-modifiers) that can change dissect’s default behavior.
+For example you can instruct dissect to ignore certain fields, append fields, skip over padding, etc. See [below](dissect-processor.md#dissect-key-modifiers) for more information.

 $$$dissect-options$$$